 Dog Splints for Both Front and Rear Legs

-Versatile splints like a bootie splint or adjustable splint can be worn on either a dog’s front or back leg.
+Versatile splints like booties or adjustable splints can be worn on either a dog’s front or back leg.

 Walkin’ Bootie Splint

 The bootie splint is a much shorter dog splint, allowing it to sit below the hock or carpal joint.
-With it’s low profile, the bootie splint is perfect for dog’s with wrist, ankle, paw or toe injuries.
+The bootie splint is perfect for dogs with wrist, ankle, paw, or toe injuries with its low profile.
 Many pets will wear a bootie splint to protect their paw from dragging or knuckling.

 Reasons why a pet needs a bootie splint include: